 Lynnfield is a somewhat small town located in the state of Massachusetts.
-With a population of 12,761 people and two constituent neighborhoods, Lynnfield is the 159th largest community in Massachusetts.
+With a population of 13,000 people and two constituent neighborhoods, Lynnfield is the 155th largest community in Massachusetts.

 Lynnfield home prices are not only among the most expensive in Massachusetts, but Lynnfield real estate also consistently ranks among the most expensive in America.

-Lynnfield is a decidedly white-collar town, with fully 90.33% of the workforce employed in white-collar jobs, well above the national average.
+Lynnfield is a decidedly white-collar town, with fully 92.33% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lynnfield is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lynnfield who work in management occupations (15.46%), sales jobs (13.45%), and office and administrative support (13.43%).
+There are especially a lot of people living in Lynnfield who work in management occupations (18.93%), sales jobs (18.77%), and office and administrative support (8.50%).

 Also of interest is that Lynnfield has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.76% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lynnfield telecommute to their jobs.
+Overall, about 11.79% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Lynnfield in 2010 was $48,625, which is wealthy relative to Massachusetts and the nation.
-This equates to an annual income of $194,500 for a family of four.
+The per capita income in Lynnfield in 2018 was $64,690, which is wealthy relative to Massachusetts and the nation.
+This equates to an annual income of $258,760 for a family of four.